Open Search -

 Amount:

 In 1917 a new professional arrived name David James Rees.
 His four year old son, Dai, learned the game there.
-Dai Rees went on to become a legend in world golf, captaining the British Ryder Cup team which beat America in 1957.
-David Rees senior remained as professional with the club until 1927, when he was succeeded by F Bailey.
-In the later years of its life the course was kept in first class condition by greenkeeper Harry Bassett who used a mixture of marl and sand to enhance the wonderful greens.
+Dai Rees went on to become a legend in world golf, captaining the British Ryder Cup team who beat America in 1957.
+David Rees senior remained as professional with the club until the early 1920s, when he was succeeded by F Bailey.
+In the later years of its life the course was kept in first class condition by green-keeper Harry Bassett who used a mixture of marl and sand to enhance the wonderful greens.

 Secretaries Professional/greenkeeper